Fall 2015-2018, Spring 2020:

 24-452: Mechanical Systems Experimentation (MSE)

-The purpose of this course (co-taught with Koushil Sreenath) is to provide senior level undergraduate students experimental background and understanding on the dynamic behavior and control of mechanical systems.
+The purpose of this course is to provide senior level undergraduate students experimental background and understanding on the dynamic behavior and control of mechanical systems.
 In addition, specific issues about mechanical systems experimentation, such as repeatability, linearity, design of experiments and uncertainty, will be discussed.
-This course, which will be offered every Fall semester, keeps me current on topics from electrical engineering dating back to my undergraduate and masters studies.
+This required course, which is offered every year, sets the stage for students to work on experimentation in advanced courses/projects in controls and robotics.

 24-653: Materials and their Processing for Mechanical Engineers